logux/core/README.md

   `created` time was already in log.
 * `remove(created)` removes event by event creation time.
 * `get()` returns Promise to load first events page.
-Events page is a object with entries array in `page.date` and `page.next` function with next page Promise.
+Events page is a object with entries array in `page.entries` and `page.next` function with next page Promise.
 Last page should not contain `page.next`.